MobileFirst-Platform-Developer-Center/PushNotificationsReactNative/README.md

-1. Get into the project directory: `cd MFPPushReactNative`
+1. Get into the project directory: `cd PushNotificationsReactNative`

 2. To add IBM MobileFirst&trade; Push capabilities to an existing React Native app, you add the react-native-ibm-mobilefirst & react-native-ibm-mobilefirst-push plug-in to your app.
 The react-native-ibm-mobilefirst plug-in contains the IBM MobileFirst Platform Foundation SDK and the react-native-ibm-mobilefirst-push contains all the APIs to work with Push Notifications.